San Francisco Schools with Journalism Degrees

 Master of Journalism

 In order to receive a Master of Journalism, graduate students must complete 36 or more units as well as a master's project.
-Students are required to take courses in news reporting, law and ethics, introductory multimedia, and public records.
+Students are required to take courses in news reporting, law and ethics, introductory multimedia, and visual journalism.
 Required internships also count as credit toward the degree.
 The rest of the credits must be from graduate-level or upper-division courses, and up to 12 can be from relevant departments other than journalism.
 Journalism students can choose the courses within a curriculum that are specific to what interests them most.
-The different journalism curricula include business reporting, documentary, environmental and science, international reporting, investigative reporting, magazine, new media, newspaper, photojournalism, political reporting, radio, and television.
-Students can also choose to earn concurrent graduate degrees in Asian studies, law, or public health.
+The different journalism curricula include documentary, video journalism, new media, photojournalism, narrative writing or audio journalism.

 Other School Options

-Contra Costa College in San Pablo - about 18 miles outside of San Francisco - offers an associate's degree program in journalism.
-Saint Mary's College of California in Moraga (about 17 miles away) and Dominican University in San Rafael (about 18 miles away) both offer bachelor's degree programs in journalism.
+Contra Costa College in San Pablo - 14 miles outside of San Francisco - offers an associate's degree program in journalism.
+Dominican University in San Rafael (about 18 miles away) offers a bachelor's degree program and a minor in digital journalism.